yunfan/punyforth/README.md

   deactivate
 ```

-To start first the task you have to switch to multi tasking mode first by executing the word *multi*.
+To start the task, first you have to switch to multi tasking mode first by executing the word *multi*.
 Then simply call the word that was associated to the task.

 ```forth
 multi